 The risk of a severe infection is increased in people with impaired immune systems such as HIV or cancer.

 It may take at least 1-2 weeks before symptoms develop.
 The first symptoms are often flu-like symptoms such as:

 Some people also develop a rash.

-An untreated infection can cause difficulty breathing and bleeding.
+An untreated infection can cause difficulty breathing and bleeding problems.

-Your doctor will ask about your symptoms and medical history.
-You may not have known you were bitten or have a bite mark.
-The doctor may ask if you have spent time in areas known for ticks.
-A physical exam will be done
+You will be asked about your symptoms and medical history.
+You may not have known you were bitten.
+You may not have a bite mark.
+You may be asked if you have spent time in areas known for ticks.
+A physical exam will be done.

 A blood test may be done to: